dotnet/docs/docs/framework/install/application-not-started.md

 description: Learn what to do if you see a 'This application could not be started' dialog box when running a .NET Framework application. ms.date: 02/13/2023
 ---
-# "This application could not be started" error when running .NET Framework application
+# "This application could not be started" error when running a .NET Framework application

 When you attempt to run a .NET Framework application, you may receive the "This application could not be started" error message.
 This error may be caused by several factors, such as: